Yusen-Peng/BPMT/README.md

     - [x] left arm
     - [x] right arm

-- [ ] modality-level masked training baseline (we need to have quick prototype/baseline first to later compare with IIP-Transformer)
+- [x] modality-level masked training baseline (we need to have quick prototype/baseline first to later compare with IIP-Transformer)
   - [x] we need a helper function to do masking for training
   - [x] then we can build a base transformer with PyTorch
     - [x] keypoint embeddings
     - [x] positional embeddings
     - [x] PyTorch built-in transformer encoder (this is our base transformer)
     - [x] reconstruction head
-  - [x] implement the training loop for masked pretraining
+  - [x] implement the training loop for first-stage masked pretraining
-  - [ ] verify and train the following 5 modalities:
+  - [x] train the following 5 modalities:
-    - [ ] torso
+    - [x] torso
-    - [ ] left arm
+    - [x] left arm
-    - [ ] right arm
+    - [x] right arm
-    - [ ] left leg
+    - [x] left leg
-    - [ ] right leg
+    - [x] right leg

 - [ ] implement IIP-Transformer (T1)
   - [ ] individual transformer layer